snowplow/documentation/docs/pipeline-components-and-applications/versions/index.md

 :::info Snowplow BDP

-If you are using Snowplow BDP (Enterprise or Cloud), you don’t need to deal with upgrading your pipeline, as we perform upgrades for you.
+If you are using Snowplow BDP, you don’t need to deal with upgrading your pipeline, as we perform upgrades for you.

 :::